Iron Crow Theatre produces queer theatre for a queer city; celebrating the renegade and the unorthodox in all of us.

 WHERE WE WORK

-Iron Crow Theatre currently performs at the Baltimore Theatre Project.
-We often partner on community events that take place throughout the city of Baltimore.
+Iron Crow Theatre is in residence at the historic Baltimore Theatre Project, located at 45 West Preston Street in Baltimore, MD.
+We also partner with other local theatres and venues on community and/or special events that take place throughout the city of Baltimore.